-The Exceptional Service Support Program is designed to acknowledge and support the sometimes-disproportionate service that faculty members – especially women and those from historically underrepresented groups – are sometimes asked to make to the university.
+The Exceptional Service Support Program acknowledges and supports faculty members, especially women and those from historically underrepresented groups, who are sometimes asked to service roles disproportionate to those of other faculty.
 Such service promotes the university’s interest in having a broad range of perspectives represented on important committees, engaging in governance, and taking on roles to support the university as an inclusive institution.
 The consequence for the faculty members providing disproportionately heavy service responsibilities, however, is that they have less time to satisfy the individual research requirements for promotion and professional advancement.

 - Nominations should:

-- Identify the course form which the nominee will be released, and how the course will be covered.
+- Identify the course form which the nominee will be released

 - Include a brief letter from the department chair (if the chair is not the nominator) supporting the course release and its timing.

-- Requests/nominations should be sent to the corresponding dean’s office, with the expectation that deans’ offices will communicate an internal deadline by which they will receive all nominations from their school/college.
+- Requests/nominations should be sent to the corresponding school/college dean’s office, with the expectation that deans’ offices will communicate an internal deadline by which they wish to receive all nominations from their school/college.

 Review and Selection

 Nominations will be evaluated by a small group that includes individuals from the Office of the Provost and the Office of the Deputy Vice Chancellor and Chief Diversity Officer.
-Awards will be announced by the end of March 2021.
+Awards will be announced by the end of March or early April of 2021.